Isaías Gamboa: El Salvador and Chile

 After spending time in Costa Rica he migrated in 1901 to Santiago where he became a well-known poet, publishing poems in literary magazines and participating in Poetic Festivals with his poem "Ante el mar", that made him famous.
 He is cited in the public education curriculum in Chile.

-He became ill and decided to go back home to see his mother one last time and boarded a ship in Valparaiso but due to his deteriorating health he was disembarked in El Callao the port of the city of Lima, Peru where he died in the Hospital de Guadalupe on July 23, 1904.
+He became ill and decided to go back home to see his mother one last time and boarded a ship in Valparaíso but due to his deteriorating health he was disembarked in El Callao the port of the city of Lima, Peru where he died in the Hospital de Guadalupe on July 23, 1904.

 Tributes

 The city of Cali decided ten years after his death to bring his remains and commissioned a delegation that brought his coffin home and was buried in the Capilla de San Antonio.